 Varicose veins are more common in the United States than you may think.
 According to a study, approximately 23% of adults in the United States suffer from varicose veins.
 This means they affect over 20 million women and over 10 million men between 40-80 years of age.

 Most people learn that they have varicose vein issues when they see those blue, bulging veins on their legs or other areas.
 It’s hard to deny that visible veins on legs are a sign of varicose veins.
 But is it possible to have varicose veins without the visual presence of those blue, bulging veins?

-Today we will get into whether varicose veins are always visible and what other clues you should watch out for to keep your vein health
+Today we will get into visible veins on your legs, whether varicose veins are always visible and what other clues you should watch out for to keep your vein health

 Is it possible to have invisible varicose veins?

 The short answer to this question is yes, you can have invisible varicose veins.
 Don’t let that idea scare you too much, however.
 Other signs exist to let you know that you have varicose veins under the surface so as long as you pay attention to those symptoms and get to a vein specialist, you should be fine.
-The early stages of varicose veins don’t always show themselves on the surface, so keep your eye out for other symptoms of vein disease besides simply visible veins.
+The early stages of varicose veins don’t always show themselves as visible veins on your legs, so keep your eye out for other symptoms of vein disease besides simply visible veins.

 If you find that your legs, feet, and/or ankles are swelling, you may be dealing with varicose veins.
 Damaged veins restrict your blood flow and that can show itself in the form of swelling, as the blood isn’t able to pump back up to your heart as it should with a healthy vein.

 Many people think that cramping is due to muscle fatigue, diabetes, old age, and more.
 However, cramping is actually one of the first signs that you have varicose veins.
 Cramping is caused when your veins are damaged and cause your muscles to involuntarily contract.